 Illinois Motorized Bicycle Laws

 Once you have purchased a motorized bicycle, determining what comes next can be tricky.
 Do you need a helmet?
 Are you required to have a license?
-Read on for a quick guide from our Chicago bike accident lawyer about motorized bicycle laws in Illinois.
+Read on for a quick guide from our Chicago personal injury lawyer about motorized bicycle laws in Illinois.

 What Is a Motorized Bicycle?